loxer/GT2roguelike/README.md

 ## Projects

-See what we are currently working on and will be added to the game soon
+See what we are currently developing and will be added to the game soon

+Game built for Game Engines Course @ HTW Berlin